bartlomiejmucha/Quantus.Sitecore/README.md

 ## Example implementations

-Currently there is no recommended implementation and no helper methods inside library.
-This is work in progress.
+I don't want to force the way one can use that library.
+That's why helper methods are not included in Quantus.Sitecore assembly.
+I'm going to change that when I or the community figure out the best way to implement it.
 However there are example implementations for Sitecore Dictionary and Habitat Dictionary:
-* For Sitecore Dictionary example look here: ,
+* For Sitecore Dictionary example look at my [blolg](http://bartlomiejmucha.com/en/blog/quantus-the-library-to-handle-plurals-of-nouns-for-sitecore-dictionary-and-habitat-dictionary),
 * For Habitat Dictionary example look at this [pull request](https://github.com/Sitecore/Habitat/pull/353)

-## Roadmap

-Implement helper methods.